Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 Hydrate today too.

-Pack a change of clothes/freshen up toiletries for the ride home or for dinner after move-in.
+If you’re making a day trip, pack a change of clothes/freshen up toiletries for the ride home or for dinner after move-in.

 Put a small first aid kit together – band aids, neosporin, ibuprofen.

-And pack as much as you can in the car today/tonight (important – see the order below).
+Pack as much as you can in the car today/tonight (important – see the order below).

 Now is a good time to get everyone on the same page for tomorrow.

-- Have dinner together as a family.
+• Have dinner together as a family.
 Water glasses all around.

-- Remind the student that this is their time, that you’re there to help with the move, but the decisions are theirs.
+• Remind the student that this is their time, that you’re there to help with the move, but the decisions are theirs.

-- Agree on communication for the days and weeks after you leave.
+• Agree on communication for the days and weeks after you leave.
 If your student prefers text over Facetime, let them guide it.
 Just ask for regular check-ins so you know they’re ok.

-- Encourage them to seek help proactively whether it be academic, financial, physical, spiritual or mental health related.
+• Encourage them to seek help proactively whether it be academic, financial, physical, spiritual or mental health related.
 Get off to a good start, and don’t be afraid to ask for help – it is absolutely acceptable to do so!

 Pro Tip: Do you have the mailing address for your student at school?
 Go ahead and get that now, store it in your phone in case you need to ship a few things on your drive home.
 Also send it to grandparents or anyone else who may want to send notes or small gifts to the new college student.